Status of this Document

 Usage:

-• A manifest should have metadata pairs associated with it describing the object or work.
+- A manifest should have a thumbnail image that represents the entire object or work.

 Usage:

-A small image that depicts or pictorially represents the resource that the property is attached to, such as the title page, a significant image or rendering of a canvas with multiple content resources associated with it.
+- A small image that represents an individual or organization associated with the resource it is attached to.
+This could be the logo of the owning or hosting institution.
 It is recommended that a IIIF Image API service be available for this image for manipulations such as resizing.

 Usage: